The ruins of Tikal are located in the dense rainforest of northern Guatamala.

 Early traces of habitation date from 1000 BC, but Tikal's haydays were from 200 to 900 AD, after which it faded away, like many other Maya states of that period..

-Tikal was discovered in 1893 and was declared a UNESCO World Heritage Site in 1971
+The ruins of Tikal were discovered in 1893 and declared a UNESCO World Heritage Site in 1971

-We visited the Tikal ruins on a cloudy, humid and hot day in September 1998.
+We visited Tikal on a cloudy, humid and steamy hot day in September 1998.